ICHEC-learn/python-hpc/_episodes/05-cffi.md

 > ### ABI mode
 >
 > The files [`evolve.h`](../files/04-CFFI/exercise3/evolve.h) and [`evolve.c`](../files/04-CFFI/exercise3/evolve.c)
 > contain a pure C implementation of the single time step in the heat equation.
-The C implemention can be built into a
+The C implementation can be built into
-> shared library with the provided [`Makefile`](../files/04-CFFI/exercise3/Makefile) by executing the make command.
+> a shared library with the provided [`Makefile`](../files/04-CFFI/exercise3/Makefile) by executing the make command.
 >
 > - Edit the heat_equation_simple.py file to use CFFI in the ABI in-line mode.
 > - Utilize the library function instead of the Python function.